 Also, Jesus said, “Then I will declare to them, ‘I never knew you; go away from me, you evildoers,'” and evildoers is sometimes translated “you who break God’s laws.”
 (7:23) So, we should keep the moral law in Old Testament law.

-Affirming: Such “to love God” logic would require us to keep all of the Old Testament law, not just the moral law.
+Affirming: Such that “to love God” logic would require us to keep all of the Old Testament law, not just the moral law.
 It would also mean we should sacrifice animals to show love to God because the Old Testament indicates God really likes animal sacrifice.
 Insisting that Old Testament laws be kept does not place full faith in what Jesus did and said.
 And “evildoers” is a better translation than “you who break God’s laws” because the latter, read literally, would contradict the rest of the New Testament, including being saved by belief (John 3:16).

 Each side says a lot more about these issues.